ray-project/ray/doc/source/user-profiling.rst

 .. _`Amdahls Law`: https://en.wikipedia.org/wiki/Amdahl%27s_law

-While one can yearn for Ray to always guarantee a factor or two of speedup to one's application code, due to Amdahl's Law, ``ex3()`` must take at least 1.5 seconds-- the time it takes for 5 serial calls to ``other_func()`` to finish!
+Due to Amdahl's Law, ``ex3()`` must take at least 1.5 seconds -- the time it takes for 5 serial calls to ``other_func()`` to finish!
-Given this limitation, an execution time of 2 seconds is within the realm of reasonable expectation.
+After an additional 0.5 seconds to execute func and get the result, the computation is done.

 Profiling Using An External Profiler (Line Profiler)